Disable the reverse proxy

 -

-A Coveo for Commerce customer using Sitecore on Azure should bypass the proxy to increase perceived search performance and to reduce Azure usage costs.
-Moreover, the Coveo for Commerce customer draws no advantage from Coveo for Sitecore search pipelines designed to handle responses containing Coveo for Sitecore source data (see Compatibility with Sitecore Commerce).
+A Coveo for Commerce customer using Sitecore on Azure should bypass the reverse proxy to increase perceived search performance and reduce Azure usage costs.
+Moreover, Coveo for Commerce customers don’t benefit from Coveo for Sitecore search pipelines designed to handle responses with Sitecore source data (see Compatibility with Sitecore Commerce).

 -